[music] paused

 .add_systems(Update, (move_paddle, move_ball, bounce_ball))

-Run it.
-The ball bounces off the top and bottom walls endlessly.
+The ball bounces off the top and bottom edges.
+It still passes through the paddles

 fn check_paddle_collision(